ramirocabral/aws-solutions-architect-associate-notes-SAAC03/security/AWSShield.md

 # AWS Shield

 ## TLDR
-Protect your ressources from DDOS Attacks.
+Protect your resources from DDOS Attacks.

 ## Features
 - is enabled by default with no additional cost